 Although working from home with children isn’t the easiest task, it’s one you’re capable of.

-Carly saved thousands of dollars by cutting out unnecessary buys and focusing on the basics.
+Carly Campbell saved thousands of dollars by only buying the basics.
 She states, “So much of what we buy for babies is 100% unnecessary, and when your budget is REALLY tight, you’ll find out that baby can get by with next to nothing… babies NEED food, clothes, diapers, and love (and a car seat if you have a car).
 That’s it.”

 EXPERT: Eric Roberge – Beyond Your Hammock

-Not only will focusing on essentials help you save, but it’s also a way to avoid debt in the long run.
+Not only will focusing on essentials help you save, but it could also help you avoid debt in the long run.
 When you become a parent, you can choose to sink or swim financially.
 With careful planning and a reasonable budget, you should be able to swim.
+Always remember you can give your baby the world without spending more than you can afford.